Ali Muhammad Brown: Timeline

-On June 1, Ahmed Said, 27, and Dwone Anderson-Young, 23, were killed execution-style shortly after midnight in the Leschi neighborhood of Seattle shortly after they left a gay nightclub.
+On June 1, Ahmed Said, 27, and Dwone Anderson-Young, 23, were murdered execution-style shortly after midnight in the Leschi neighborhood of Seattle shortly after they left a gay nightclub.
 Both victims were gay, Ahmed Said was apparently lured by being contacted on Grindr, a hookup app for gay and bisexual men.
 The case was soon investigated as a possible hate crime.
 They were shot multiple times in Said's car and the suspect left a bloody palm print behind, along with distinctive 9mm casings.

-On June 25, 2014, 19-year-old Brendan Tevlin was returning from a friend's house in a Jeep Liberty to his home when he was approached by three men at an intersection in West Orange, New Jersey.
-While one man stayed in his car, Brown and Jeremy Villagran surrounded Tevlin's car as Brown opened fire into the closed passenger window 10 times and striking Tevlin eight times.
+On June 25, 2014, 19-year-old college student Brendan Tevlin was returning from a friend's house in a Jeep Liberty to his home when he was approached by three men at an intersection in West Orange, New Jersey.
+While Eric Williams, 18, stayed in his car, Brown and Jeremy Villagran, 19, surrounded Tevlin's car as Brown opened fire into the closed passenger window 10 times and striking Tevlin eight times.
 Brown pushed the body onto the passenger seat floor and drove to an apartment complex about a mile away, and stole some personal items.

 Four days later, Brown is believed to have tried to steal a car from a man at gunpoint, but could not drive a stick shift, so he fled.
 At a nearby convenience store, he changed clothes, and is seen with his head and face on a security video covered by a checkered keffiyeh head scarf.
 On July 18, the fugitive was arrested in New Jersey, found camping in the woods in a lean-to shelter.
 With him was a notebook on how to carry on warfare and evade authorities.
-Brown and 3 others pleaded not guilty to the murders of Tevlin and recent high school graduate and cheerleader Cheyanne Bond on August 6.
+Brown and 3 others pleaded not guilty to the murders of Tevlin and recent high school graduate and cheerleader Cheyanne Bond in Newark on August 6.
+Brown was later cleared of the murder of Bond, who was murdered in an unrelated armed robbery.

-By August 20, 2014, Brown had been charged with three counts of aggravated murder in the 1st degree, each of which occurred in Seattle Washington, including a slaying in Skyway (King County) Washington.
+By August 20, 2014, Brown had been charged with three counts of aggravated murder in the 1st degree, each of which occurred in the Seattle metropolitan area, including a slaying in Skyway.
 Brown also committed a fourth murder in West Orange (Essex County), New Jersey, on June 14, 2014.
 A murder indictment on the New Jersey count was expected sometime in April or May, 2015.
 As of July 2015, Brown was charged with terrorism.

+In November 2016 he was convicted of armed robbery and weapons charges and was sentenced to 36 1/2 years in prison.

 On March 6, 2018, Brown was convicted in Essex County Court on many charges.
+He was sentenced to life without parole for his crimes.

+In 2022 Brown was extradited to Washington state and for his crimes there.
+On September 9, 2023, he was sentenced to 93 years in prison.